 Fitness app annual market size 2016 to 2021 ($bn)

 Fitness Revenue by App

-MyFitnessPal leads the pack in IAP revenue for both 2020 and 2021, with Strava second in both years.
-About 50% of IAP revenue for the fitness section comes from the US.
+MyFitnessPal leads the pack in IAP revenue in 2021, with Strava coming second.
+About 50% of IAP revenue generated by fitness apps comes from the United States.

 Fitness App Users

 The fitness app market was almost stagnating before the pandemic.
-It received a 45% boost in users in 2020, and interest has remained high in 2021, with total sessions at the same level as 2020.
+It received a 45% boost in users in 2020, and interest has remained high in 2021, with unique users reaching an estimated 385 million users.

 Fitness Sessions by App

 MyFitnessPal also leads in total sessions for 2021, surpassing Leap Fitness’ Home Workout app.
-Strava looks to be one of the few fitness apps to reach more sessions in 2021 than 2020.
+Strava was one of the few apps to see session growth from 2020.